Frequently Asked Questions: Licensing

 My license is expired.
 Can I still renew or will I need to reapply?

-To avoid any lapses in licensure, you may renew with a late renewal fee of 1 ½ times the regular renewal amount if past due 1-90 days, and 2 times the regular amount if past due 91-364 days.
-If you have not conducted any business since your license expired, you can avoid the late penalty by reapplying for a new license and license number.
+A person whose license has expired may not engage in activities that require a license until the license has been renewed.
+An expired license may be renewed with a late renewal fee of 1 ½ times the regular renewal amount if past due 1-90 days, and 2 times the regular amount if past due 91-364 days.

 There is an error on my license.
 What do I need to do to get it corrected?

 It depends.
 If the error was made by the department, make a copy of the license for your records and return the original license with a written statement identifying the error.
-However, if the error was not a department error, proper endorsement from the bonding company, such as a bond rider or change rider, a written statement from the license holder identifying the error, a copy of the official documents, such as the Assumed Name Certificate &/or Article’s of Incorporation, evidencing the change (if applicable) and the original license, must be returned for correction.
-In either situation, there is no charge for the correction.
+However, if the error was not a department error, proper endorsement from the bonding company, such as a bond rider or change rider, a written statement from the license holder identifying the error, a copy of the official documents, such as the Assumed Name Certificate and/or Articles of Incorporation, evidencing the change (if applicable) and the original license, must be returned for correction with a $25 reprint fee.
 The correction request will be processed within 7 working days.

 How do I change my business name?

 Make a copy of the license for your records, and then return the license, a written statement by anyone authorized (authorized persons must be properly listed on the application) to make changes to the license consenting to the name change, and a copy of a bond rider issued by the bond company acknowledging the change.
+A $25 reprint fee is also required.
 Processing time is 7 working days not including mail time to and from the department.

 How do I change my mailing address?